 Dr. Daniel Layish is a pulmonologist based in Orlando, Florida specialized in treating cystic fibrosis.
-He received his medical degree from Boston University School of Medicine, serves as an Associate Professor at the University of Central Florida School of Medicine, and has been in practice for 24 years.
+He received his medical degree from Boston University School of Medicine, serves as an Associate Professor at the University of Central Florida School of Medicine, and has been in practice for over 25 years.
 Dr. Layish serves as Medical Director of Gentag.

 Mike Lovejoy, Ph.D.

 Dr. Mike Lovejoy developed the Radar Responsive tag while at Sandia National Laboratories and is an expert in wireless chip technologies and ASIC designs.
 Previously, he worked at the Xilinx Corporation and Philips Semiconductors as a senior chip designer.
 He is the co-inventor of US Patent 6,031,454, jointly with Dr. Peeters.
 Mike obtained a doctorate in electrical engineering from Purdue University.